panda-lsy/GitHub-Wrapped/README.md

 # GitHub Wrapped 🎁

-**Your Year in Code, Visualized.**
+**Your Year in Code, Beautifully Visualized.**

 GitHub Wrapped is a personalized year-in-review for developers.
-It analyzes your GitHub activity over the past year and generates a beautiful, shareable summary of your coding journey with an immersive slide-based experience.
+It analyzes your GitHub activity over the past year and generates a stunning, shareable summary of your coding journey with an immersive slide-based experience.

 [中文](README_zh.md) | [**🚀 Launch App**](https://githubwrapped-roan.vercel.app)